codeceptjs/configure/README.md

 // in codecept.conf.js
 const { setHeadlessWhen } = require('@codeceptjs/configure');

-// enable headless only if environment variable HEADLESS exist
+// enable headless when env var HEADLESS exists
 // Use it like:
 //
 // HEADLESS=true npx codeceptjs run